shawn1m/overture/README.md

     + SOCKS5Address: Forward dns query to this socks5 proxy, `“”` to disable.
     + EDNSClientSubnet: Used to improve DNS accuracy.
 Please check [RFC7871](https://tools.ietf.org/html/rfc7871) for details.
-        + Policy:
+        + Policy
             + `auto`: If client IP is not in the reserved IP network, use client IP.
 Otherwise, use external IP.
             + `disable`: Disable this feature.
         + ExternalIP: If this field is empty, EDNS client subnet will be disabled when used.
 + RedirectIPv6Record: Redirect IPv6 DNS queries to alternative DNS servers.
-+ File: For Windows users, you can use relative path like `./file.txt`, or properly escaped absolute path like `C:\\path\\to\\file.txt` in the config.
++ File: You can use absolute path like `/path/to/file`.
+For Windows users, please use properly escaped path like `C:\\path\\to\\file.txt` in the config.
-+ DomainBase64Decode: If this file is base64 decoded, use `true`.
 + MinimumTTL: Set the minimum TTL value (in seconds) in order to improve caching efficiency, use `0` to disable.

 #### Domain file example (suffix match)